-Depending on the selected Type, selection and sort options are shown or hided.
+Depending on the selected Type, selection and sort options are shown or hidden.
 However, there are common selections for all document types as discussed at the screenshot below.

-Туре - in Out PDF Pri int Ticket
+Туре - In Out PDF Print Ticket

-Document Name
+Document

 Period

 From

 То

 Sort Date Name Ascending Descending

-Figure 4.131.
+Figure 4.130.
 Admin Web App: Documents - Select and Sort - All

-- Select a Document Name by entering a name part (fragment). - Select a creation Period by entering a From and To date.
+- Select a Document by entering a part (fragment) of its name. - Select a creation Period by entering a From and To date.
 Tap the x button after a date to clear it.
 See this example Data Selection Dialog. - Documents can sorted Ascending or Descending by creation Date or Name.